howtographql/howtographql/content/frontend/react-relay/1-getting-started.md

 ---
 title: Getting Started
+pageTitle: "Introduction to Fullstack Tutorial with GraphQL, React & Relay"
 description: In this chapter, you'll setup your backend and frontend projects with Graphcool and create-react-app.
 question: Which are the two types that you find in every Graphcool project file?
 answers: ["File & User", "File & System", "Query & Mutation", "User & Group"]